otroan/vpp-misc/features.md

   - It does not support all syscalls and syscall options

 VCL simplifies app interaction with session layer by exposing APIs that are similar to but not POSIX-compliant.

 Feature maturity level: production
 Supports: API CLI MULTITHREAD
 # Virtio PCI Device
 - connection to the emulated pci interface presented to vpp from the host interface.

 Create a virtio-backed PCI device interface

+Not yet implemented:
-Missing: ['API dump filtering by sw_if_index']
+  - API dump filtering by sw_if_index
 Feature maturity level: production
 Supports: API CLI STATS MULTITHREAD
 # Virtual eXtensible LAN (VXLAN)
 - VXLAN tunnel for support of L2 overlay/virtual networks (RFC-7348)
 - Support either IPv4 or IPv6 underlay network VTEPs